 Osteoarthritis is the most common type of arthritis.
 It affects more than 20 million people in the United States.
 It’s more common among the elderly, but it can sometimes occur in people in their 40s or even younger.
-Women are affected more often than men.
-In fact, 10 women to every one man have osteoarthritis.

 Other risk factors include:

 There’s currently no cure for osteoarthritis or its associated conditions.
 Treatment for Heberden’s nodes may vary.

 Your treatment options will depend on your medical history and current medications.

 Exercise is one of the most effective treatments for osteoarthritis.
 Physical activity can reduce pain and improve strength and flexibility.
 Being active may also help with feelings of depression that may accompany this condition.